Solvability of inhomogeneous fractional semilinear heat equations in Lorentz--Morrey spaces: Preliminaries

-In this subsection, we establish the following proposition that will be used in the proof of Theorem \ref{thm2}; therein lies the novelty of this paper. \begin{prop} Let $T>0$ and $p\in\left]1,\infty\right[$.
-There exists a poitive constant $C$ depending on $T$ such that the inequality
+In this subsection, we establish the following proposition that will be used in the proof of Theorem \ref{thm2}; this constitutes one of the novelties of this paper. \begin{prop} Let $T>0$ and $1<q\leq p<\infty$.
+There exists a positive constant $C$ depending on $T$ such that the inequality

-holds for all $\mu\in \left\{f\in\cS'(\R^{N})\cd\int_{0}^{t} S(t-\tau)f(x)\,d\tau\in L^{\infty}(0,T;L^{p,\infty}_{\mathrm{ul}})\right\}$. \end{prop} To the best of the author's knowledge, this estimate seems not to have received attention, even for usual Besov spaces and for $\theta=2$.
-We note that the proof below does not depend on the base space $L^{p,\infty}_{\mathrm{ul}}$ except for the convolution inequality of Young type (Proposition \ref{prop:YO-loc}).
+holds for all $\mu\in \left\{f\in\cS'(\R^{N})\cd\int_{0}^{t} S(t-\tau)f\,d\tau\in L^{\infty}(0,T;M^{p}_{q,\infty})\right\}$. \end{prop} To the best of the author's knowledge, this estimate seems not to have received attention, even for usual Besov spaces and for $\theta=2$.
+We note that the proof below does not depend on the base space $M^{p}_{q,\infty}$ except for the convolution inequality of Young type (Proposition \ref{prop:YO-LM}).

 \begin{proof}[Proof of Proposition \ref{prop0}]

 We set

 and observe that